brkpoint/VSCode-Discord-RPC/README.md

 First steps towards settings for this extension!
 Rewrote some code.

 ### 0.1.1
 'rpc.mjs' file as a helper module for discord-rpc.
+Also fixed the versioning

 ### 0.1.0
 `vscode-discord-rpc.stopRPC` command, small bug fixes.